allthingslinux/tux/docs/content/user/modules/levels/levels.md

 - `member` - The member whose progress will be wiped.

-#### blacklist

-Toggles a member's capability to gain experience points.
-If blacklisted, a user will not receive XP from message activity.
-Use the command again to unblacklist.
+Toggle a member's ability to gain experience points.
+If blacklisted, the user will not receive XP from message activity.
+Use the command again to remove them from the blacklist.

 **Syntax:**